ipv6tech/cloud-networking-101/lab/lab4.md

    1. If successful this will output a list of actions that will be performed.
 4. Next we will run `terraform apply -auto-approve`.

+### Verify SSH Access to Oracle

+- Can you SSH to the instance?
+  - This terraform plan should create an SSH config entry so you can use the Codespace shell to run `ssh oracle`.
+- Does the instance have access to ping/traceroute via the IGW?

+</details>

+---

 ### Verify SSH Access

 - Can you SSH to the instance?
-  - The terraform plans should create an SSH config entry so you can use the Codespace shell to run `ssh i2lab-aws`, `ssh i2lab-azure`, `ssh i2lab-gcloud`, or `ssh i2lab-oracle`.
+  - The terraform plans should create an SSH config entry so you can use the Codespace shell to run `ssh aws`, `ssh azure`, `ssh google`, or `ssh oracle`.
   - Can you reach the instance via SSH?

-</details>

----

 At this point you have provisioned the base lab environment with two or more cloud providers.